Mateo lifts Orioles past Boston in MLB Little League Classic

 The kids went wild when Mateo ripped a shot off John Schreiber for the three-RBI double and a 5-2 lead.
 Matt Barnes (0-4) took the loss.

+"He's been so good lately and it's fun to watch him play," Orioles manager Brandon Hyde said.

-Red Sox pinch-hitter Franchy Cordero hit a tying solo homer off reliver Dillon Tate in the eighth that made it 2-all.
-Cordero had been called up for the game from Triple-A Worcester.
+Red Sox pinch-hitter Franchy Cordero, called up for the game from Triple-A Worcester, hit a tying solo homer off reliver Dillon Tate in the eighth that made it 2-all.

+"When they came off the field into the dugout, I was a little worried about some deflation, but right away guys are supporting each other," Hyde said.
+"Our guys were really into it in the dugout."

 Cionel Pérez (7-1) earned the win in relief.
 Félix Bautista gave up a solo homer to Xander Bogaerts in the ninth, but still picked up his eighth save.